 The year 2017 was spent rolling out the PrEP throughout the country.
 PrEP has been recommended by the WHO as an additional Prevention tool for HIV.

-The programmes are implemented in 14 regions of the country.
+Our programmes are implemented in all 14 regions of the country.
 SFH has regional offices in Walvis Bay (Erongo), Rundu (Kavango East), Windhoek (Khomas), Outapi (Omusati), Oshikango (Ohangwena), Ongwediva (Oshana), Grootfontein (Otjozondjupa), KatimaMulilo (Zambezi) and Keetmanshoop (//Karas)